Yellow Segments on Christmas Cactus

 - 1

-Pinch a segment near the base gently; if it feels waterlogged or the mix underneath is still damp from the last watering, hold off and let it dry before the next one.
+Pinch a segment near its base gently, then feel the mix beneath it; if either the segment or the soil is still noticeably damp from the last watering, hold off completely and let everything dry out before watering again.

 - 2

-If the plant receives several hours of direct sun, particularly in the afternoon, move it to a spot with bright, indirect light instead.
+If the plant receives several hours of direct sun, particularly in the afternoon, move it to a spot with bright, indirect light instead, or filter the window with a sheer curtain.

 - 3

-Work a cactus-safe liquid fertilizer, diluted, into the soil at the next watering if the segments haven't been fed since the last bloom cycle.
+Work a cactus-safe liquid fertilizer, diluted to half strength or as the label directs, into the soil at the next watering during active spring or summer growth if the plant hasn't been fed since its last bloom cycle.

 - 4

-If the yellowing is widespread and you know the mix has stayed damp for weeks rather than days, unpot and check the fine epiphytic roots at the base of the segments — Christmas Cactus roots are thinner and rot faster than a typical desert cactus, so don't assume drought-tolerant genetics buy you extra time here.
+If yellowing is widespread and you know the mix has stayed damp for weeks rather than days, unpot the plant and check the fine epiphytic roots at the base of the segments — these roots are thinner and rot faster than a typical desert cactus's, so don't assume drought-tolerant genetics buy extra time here.

 - 5

-Monitor new growth for a return to normal deep green color as an indicator the adjustment is working.
+Monitor new growth over the following weeks for a return to normal deep green color as confirmation the adjustment you made is actually working.

 Prevention

-- Let the segments dry out between waterings rather than keeping the mix continuously moist
+- Let the segments and top inch of soil dry out between waterings rather than keeping the mix continuously moist

-- Feed lightly a few times between blooms rather than skipping fertilizer entirely for a year or more
+- Feed lightly with a diluted fertilizer a few times during spring and summer growth rather than skipping it entirely for a year or more

 Quick Summary